bennettnorth/COMP580/Report.md

 We constructed this game with the intention of making Flappy Bird accessible for people with motor impairments.

-The game is based on the popular tutorial filmed by [Coding Challenge #31: Flappy Bird](https://www.youtube.com/watch?v=cXgA1d_E-jY), and our game, specifically, is adapted from [The Coding Train's Flappy Bird Clone](https://github.com/CodingTrain/Flappy-Bird-Clone).
+The game is based on the popular tutorial filmed by [Coding Challenge #31: Flappy Bird](https://www.youtube.com/watch?v=cXgA1d_E-jY) and is adapted from [The Coding Train's Flappy Bird Clone](https://github.com/CodingTrain/Flappy-Bird-Clone).
 We did all of our programming in JavaScript, using Visual Studio Code.

 **Libraries Used:**

 Mathy Bird makes use of jQuery and p5.js JavaScript libraries.

 jQuery is a JavaScript library designed to simplify HTML DOM tree traversal and manipulation, as well as event handling, CSS animation, and Ajax.
-It is free, open-source software, and available [here](https://jquery.com/).
+It is free, open-source, and available [here](https://jquery.com/).

 p5.js is a JavaScript library for creative coding, with a focus on making coding accessible and inclusive for artists, designers, educators, and beginners.
 It is free, open-source, and available [here](https://p5js.org/download/).